 Empire Hall / Liberal Hall, 243 Blandford Road, Poole

 The Empire Hall was originally built in 1920 as a utility building that hosted roller skating, wrestling and variety shows, it was also home to the Hamworthy branch of the Salvation Army.
 The hall was converted into a 400 seated cinema in 1935 and was opened by the Mayor of Poole.
 The first film screened at the Empire was the Shirley Temple vehicle Baby Takes a Bow.
 In 1959 the cinema closed with the John Mills film Tiger Bay and became a popular music venue in the early sixties.
 After a short period of inactivity, it re-opened as a music venue on 25th October 1967 with a gig by American vocal quartet The Drifters who were on tour in the UK.
 It is now home to the Hamworthy Liberal Club.

 Epiphany Church Hall, Redbreast Road, Moordown, Bournemouth

-Another church that dipped it’s toes into the uncertain world of rock ‘n’ roll.
+Another church that dipped its toes into the uncertain world of rock ‘n’ roll.
 Future King Crimson, Roxy Music and Asia bassist John Wetton made his debut here with The Corvettes who also included future King Crimson lyricist and Supertramp guitarist Richard Palmer James.

 Fairway Club, Fairway Holiday Park, Ringwood Road, Bournemouth

-The Fairway Holiday Park off Ringwood Road in West Howe was originally a gypsy encampment but was turned into a caravan park in the 1930s.
-The club house hosted live music most weekends in the late sixties and early seventies.
-It is now a housing estate.
+The site of the Fairway Holiday Park off Ringwood Road in West Howe was originally a gypsy encampment but was turned into a caravan park in the 1930s.
+The club house hosted live music most weekends in the late sixties and early seventies after which it was converted into a housing estate.

 Ferndown Village Hall, Church Road, Ferndown

-Dating back to 1934, the Ferndown village Hall, a regular stop off on the local gig circuit.
+Dating back to 1934, the Ferndown village Hall was a regular stop off on the local gig circuit during the sixties.

 In 1970, the new Fox Inn replaced the original pub which had stood on the opposite side of Terrace Road from 1830.
 The World Light Heavyweight boxing champion from 1948 to 1950, Freddie Mills, was born a couple of houses down from the old pub in 1919.
-For a spell during the early seventies the Fox dabbled with live music but it never caught on.
-The New Fox Inn met the same fate as the Old Fox Inn (see below), death by bulldozer in the 1990s and was replaced by an apartment block.
+For a spell during the early seventies the New Fox Inn dabbled with live music but it never caught on.
+The New Fox met the same fate as the Old Fox, death by bulldozer in the 1990s and was replaced by an apartment block.
 (The old Fox Pub below).

 Grasshopper R&B Club, Halfway Hotel, 141 Bournemouth Road, Poole

 Built in 1908, the Halfway House Hotel was so called because it was situated half way between the centre of Bournemouth and Poole.
 The opening night as a music venue occurred on Monday 16th September 1963 with a performance by Greg Lakes first group, Unit 4, in the Badger Hall tagged onto the side of the building.
 There was then a re-branding to the Grasshopper R&B Club in January 1964 with an appearance by Chris Ryder and the Southern Sounds.
-In the seventies Everyman had a residency in the pub and one of it’s members, Jo Shaw, went on to form Doll By Doll with Jackie Leven who regularly performed during Everyman’s half-time break in the guise of John St. Field.
+In the seventies local group Everyman had a residency in the pub and one of its members, Jo Shaw, went on to form Doll By Doll with Jackie Leven who regularly performed during Everyman’s half-time break in the guise of John St. Field.
 The pub now trades as the Grasshopper.
 (The original Halfway House Hotel below).